litAardvark/CSE151A_Group_Project_SII25/README.md

 **6. How will you preprocess your data?
 Handle data imbalance if needed.
 You should only explain (do not perform pre-processing as that is in MS3) this in your README.md file and link your Jupyter notebook to it.
 All code and  Jupyter notebooks have be uploaded to your repo.**

-Missing data will be replaced with synthetic data computed from information available.
+Most of the columns in the raw data will be dropped.
+Missing data will be replaced with synthetic data computed from information available, if not possible to compute those values, they will be replaced with zeros.
 Categorical and date/time data will be encoded.
-Our target feature is not explicit in the dataset so it will be computed.
+Our target feature is not explicit in the dataset so it will have to be computed.
 Since this is a regression model, we do not anticipate significant issues with data imbalances.

 **7. You must also include in your Jupyter Notebook, a link for data download and environment setup requirements**